helenclarkson/helenclarkson.github.io/feedback.md

 ## Feedback

+- "Thanks so much for all your expert, patient help Helen.
+[Student] made brilliant progress this year." — *Parent, June 2025*
+- "Thanks very much for all your excellent teaching and encouragement to get [Student] ready." — *Parent, June 2025*
+- "Thank you for all for your great work with [Student] it’s been a massive help!" — *Parent, June 2025*
+- "Thank you very much for what you've done for [Student].
+Without you she couldn't have done it." — *Parent, June 2025*
+- "Thank you Helen!
+You have been very helpful and I'm so glad that I now understand topics I didn't before! 😄" — *Student, June 2025*
+- "Her transformational journey over the past 18 months has been incredible and I'm eternally grateful for all your help and belief on the journey." — *Parent, June 2025*
 - "You taught me maths and it made so much sense because of you!
 You always believed in me and never gave up on me and that kept me going" — *Student, May 2024*
 - "I think you have successfully reignited the enjoyment of maths that my daughter had slightly lost" — *Parent, May 2024*
 - "I want to say thank you for your help Helen with all the tutoring lessons.
 Without the lessons I seriously would have struggled with maths.
 Thank you so much once again!" — *Student, Jan 2024*